Camino del Norte Day 5: Ziortza to Gernika-Lumo

 Donkeys on the Camino

-Through Mendata the Camino became a muddy footpath.
+At times the Camino became a narrow, muddy footpath.

 Sometimes there was no getting around the mud, and I was grateful for waterproof hiking boots.

-By 14:00 I reached Gernika-Lumo, which is also known by its Spanish name, Guernica.
-The town was famously bombed in 1937 during the Spanish Civil War (July 17, 1936 - April 1, 1939).
-The devastating event inspired Pablo Picasso’s famous painting, Guernica, which I later got to see in person at the Reina Sofía in Madrid.
+By early afternoon I reached Gernika-Lumo, which is also known by its Spanish name, Guernica.
+The town was bombed in 1937 during the Spanish Civil War (1936 to 1939).
+The devastating bombing inspired Pablo Picasso’s famous painting, Guernica, which I later got to see in person at the Reina Sofía in Madrid.

 Iglesia de Santa María in Casco Histórico, Gernika-Lumo

-Rich in history and symbolism, Guernica was founded in 1366 and became a political and religious center of the Basque region.
+Guernica was founded in 1366 and became a political and religious center of the Basque region.
 Political leaders traditionally met under the branches of the Tree of Gernika, a fifth-generation oak growing in the heart of the town representing freedom and law.
-The Tree survived the devastating bombing of 1937, which made it an even stronger symbol of the Basque liberty and resilience.
+The Tree survived the bombing of 1937, which made it an even stronger symbol of the Basque liberty and resilience.

 A sloshy climb

 After Gernika, the trail became a muddy uphill scramble.
-Most pilgrims had chosen to stop in Guernica for the day, and I saw no one on the trail for almost an hour.
+Most pilgrims stopped in Guernica for the day, but I decided to keep going to get to Albergue Casa Pozueta, which the pilgrims from the monastery had told me about.
 The pilgrims from Zenarruza Monastery told me about a great albergue just a few kilometers past Guernica, so I decided to press on.

 After a long uphill walk through logging trails, the trail suddenly opened up to a panoramic vista all around me.
 The blue-green hills of Basque Country sparked below in the afternoon sunshine.
 I wanted to stop and paint, but I decided to get to the albergue first.

-In the evening, we shared another pilgrim dinner.
+Before dinner, I talked to my family over WhatsApp audio.
+There was so much to catch up on, but Zena called me in for dinner.
 The hospitalero cooked us a huge three-course meal.
 He told us that he could only bring the next course after the first one was completely gone.
-There was a very fat little dog in the vicinity, and we had some suspicions about it.
+There was a very fat little dog who lived under the table, and we had some suspicions that maybe a lot of the pilgrim dinners went to the dog.
 For some reason nobody felt like talking, but that was okay.
 We were content to be together in the silence of each other’s company.

 “I think it’s the hospital lights,” said Sam, noting the florescent lights above the long table.

-“You know, those tiny beasts that live in your bed,” he said, seriously.
+“My girlfriend is allergic to those tiny beasts that live in your bed,” said Lawrence.

-Everyone nodded along with him.
-I was the only native English speaker at the table, and nobody else thought this was even remotely funny.
-There were several times during the evening that I had to work hard to keep it together.
+I was the only native English speaker at the table, and nobody else thought this translation was remotely funny.
+I had to work hard several times that night to keep from laughing.